Florida inmate charged with sexual battery after being accused of molesting EBRP girls nearly two decades ago

 According to police reports, one victim said when she was six-years-old and Jensen fifteen, he attacked her during a sleepover at her parent's house.

-She says Jensen, who was her brother's friend, allegedly snuck into her bedroom, got into bed with her and assaulted her.
+She says Jensen, allegedly snuck into her bedroom, got into bed with her and assaulted her.

-According to the victim, she woke up to him touching her genitals and thrusting on her hip.
+According to the victim, she woke up to him molesting her.
 She says when she screamed, he ran out of the room.

 The victim's sister, likewise alleges that nineteen years ago, when she was eight or nine years old Jenson abused her in the same manner.